jasonaden/angular/aio/content/guide/rx-library.md

 RxJS provides an implementation of the Observable type, which is needed until Observable becomes part of the language and until browsers support it.
 But the most important parts of the library are utility functions for creating and working with Observables.
 These utility functions can be used for:

-* Convert existing async APIs (Promises, event handlers, etc) into Observables
+* Converting existing code for async operations into Observables
 * Iterating through the values in a stream
-* Mapping values to a different type of value
+* Mapping values to different types
 * Filtering streams
-* Composition of multiple streams
+* Composing multiple streams

-## Observable Creation Functions
+## Observable creation functions

 RxJS offers a number of functions that can be used to create new Observables.
-These functions can simplify the process of creating Observables from things such as events, timers, promises, etc. For example:
+These functions can simplify the process of creating Observables from things such as events, timers, promises, and so on.
+For example:

-### Observable from a Promise
+*  Create an Observable from a Promise

 ```
-import { fromPromise } from 'rxjs/observable/fromPromise;
+import { fromPromise } from 'rxjs/observable/fromPromise';
 import { interval } from 'rxjs/observable/interval';

 // Create an Observable out of a promise
 const data = fromPromise(fetch('/api/endpoint'));
+// Subscribe to begin listening for async result
 data.subscribe({
  next(response) { console.log(response); },
  error(err) { console.error('Error: ' + err); },